frischwood/A3Dshell-web/README.md

 ## What is Alpine3D?

 [Alpine3D](https://alpine3d.slf.ch) is a spatially distributed model developed by [SLF](https://www.slf.ch) that simulates snow-dominated surface processes in mountainous terrain.
-It combines the SNOWPACK model with modules for radiation transfer, snow transport, and runoff modeling.
-Alpine3D is used for:
+It combines the [SNOWPACK](https://snowpack.slf.ch) model with modules for radiation transfer, snow transport, and runoff modeling.

-- Water resource assessment in mountain watersheds
-- Climate change impact studies
-- Avalanche forecasting and ski slope management

 ## What does A3Dshell do?